josephsl/wintenApps/readme.md

 ## Cortana

 * Textual responses from Cortana are announced in most situations (if it doesn't, reopen Start menu and try searching again).
-* NVDA will be silent when you talk to Cortana via voice.
+* NVDA will be silent when talking to Cortana via voice.
 * NVDA will now announce reminder confirmation after you set one.

 ## Game Bar